Is Trinity a Selective or non-selective school?

 When will tuition fees be payable?

-All tuition and boarding fees are based on a four-term year, with all parents given the option of paying either weekly, fortnightly, monthly, per Term or an annual payment.
+All tuition fees are based on a four-term year, with all parents given the option of paying either weekly, fortnightly, monthly, per Term or an annual payment.

 How much more do we need to pay for books, camps and excursions?